-TABLE II: Density, proton fraction and pressure at the thermodynamic transition (tt) and dynamic transition (td), for different nuclear models.
-BHF-1: functional fit includes calculation points in the density range $\rho = [0.1; 0.35]$ fm-3; BHF-2: functional fit includes calculation points in the density range $\rho = [0.05; 0.18]$ fm-3.
+TABLE II: Density, proton fraction, and pressure at the thermodynamic transition (tt) and dynamic transition (td), for different nuclear models.
+BHF-1: functional fit includes calculation points in the density range $\rho = [0.1; 0.35]$ fm-3.
+BHF-2: functional fit includes calculation points in the density range $\rho = [0.05; 0.18]$ fm-3.

-BHF-2 EOS.
-In addition to these two versions of BHF calculations, the figure also shows the complete and GLDM results for the Skyrme force LNS, whose fitting procedure involves the BHF equation of state.
-From the span of results we obtain, it is clear that a microscopic calculation does not lead to a unique prediction for the core-crust transition properties; phenomenological constraints from finite nuclei will be essential to improve our knowledge of the low-density EOS.
+the $D_2(0.1)$ expansion in each case.
+A similar contrast appears between the results obtained with the full BHF-1 and BHF-2 EOS.
+In addition to these two versions of BHF calculations, the figure also shows the complete and GLDM results for the Skyrme force LNS [47], the fitting procedure of which involves the BHF equation of state.
+From the span of results we obtain, it is clear that a microscopic calculation does not lead to a unique prediction for the corecrust transition properties; phenomenological constraints from finite nuclei will be essential to improve our knowledge of the low-density EOS.